 20. Пойти (to go)

-This perfective verb indicates setting out or starting to go somewhere:
+This perfective verb signifies setting out to a destination: